Brennvo/notes/css2.md

     - a value of 1 indicates that they will take up an equal amount of space along the main axis

 #### Flexbox default values
+* on the main axis, items **do not stretch**, but rather, take up the size of their content as the size in the main axis
 * `align-items`, which aligns items on the *cross axis*, is automatically set to `stretch`
     - IF the flex-item has a parent, it will stretch to fill the parent's width
     - IF the flex-item *does not* have a parent, it will stretch to fill as long as the longest flex-item (basically, which ever flex item has the most text)